onelittlenightmusic/opa-up-and-running/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

 This document is for those who wants to use [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) once.
+This is meant to be a "hello world" for OPA.

 The fastest way takes 8 min.